 It’s important to diversify and two of the most powerful things you can do is focus on building your email list and your brand.
 Your email list is owned, it belongs to you.
 You can take the people on your list wherever you go.

-The same goes for building a brand that people know, like and trust.
+The same goes for building a brand that people know, like, and trust.
 If they’re already looking for you specifically, they’re likely to find you even if you do lose some Google rankings and they will follow you if you start on a new social platform.

 Diversify one step at a time

 Brand recognition and your email list are two things no one can take away from you.
-But, like I said, you have to find balance, especially in the beginning, when you’re trying to do too much,
+But, as I said, you have to find balance, especially in the beginning, when you’re trying to do too much,

 Go all in on one platform until you have a system and a handle on it.
 Once that’s smooth sailing you can start branching out to other things.

-Misconception: Thinking email marketing is dead or not understanding it’s value
+Misconception: Thinking email marketing is dead or not understanding its value

 This isn’t necessarily true for the majority of my audience, especially the OG’s because that was what I started with.
 But I definitely do see this pop up now and again.
 Sometimes the problem is not undervaluing email, but rather people not really understanding how to do it right.